zxxma/ecosystem-fund-grants/README.md

 ## What kind of contributors are we looking for?

 **Tinkerer**: you want to build by experimenting and inventing.
 You bring a new perspective to the project and can tackle complex problems.
 We want to pay to see what you bring as a value add, and that is how this funding works.
 A tinker grant recipient is autonomous and is evaluated based on proof of delivery - its about the value of your contributions as you go.

+For the tinker program, we have three categories:
+   * A student program run through cohorts, only with partner universities (feel free to propose yours)
+   * A developer program run through cohorts: this is for tinkers who have the initial background and motivation, but are still new in development or in Gno
+   * An advanced program for specialized and senior tinkerers or organizations: this is for tinkers with 10+ years experience in developing in web2, web3…etc.

 **Builder**: You have an idea for an application, you are using the tech and want to work in complimentary infrastructure to support it, you have an idea for a product.
 You have the framework of what you want to contribute.

 **Researcher**: you want to discover and analyze by deep diving into topics linked to the Gno.land.

 ## What kind of proposals are we looking for?